Organised training - PhD in Medicine (PHMED)

 Up to 6 credits may be approved for research visits abroad of a continuous duration of at least two weeks.
 1.5 credits are awarded for each week.
 The research visit must be carried out during the doctoral period.

-Following the visit; an invitation letter and an academic report signed by the supervisor and the candidate must be submitted to the Student and Academic Section.
+Following the visit; an invitation letter and an academic report signed by the supervisor and the candidate must be submitted to the PhD administration.

 Credits are calculated according to ECTS, which corresponds to 25–30 hours of work for each credit.
 For full-time candidates, the workload is considered to include time to acquire material, homework, assignments, tuition, group work, practicals and exams.